zhinghu/Boat_H2CO3/Documents/BLACKLIST_en.md

-Vicious assault the mumbers or H2O2 search & research team and made the account be limited; Bribery of other Boat developers to unshell & decrypt the H2O2 test software in the form of payment and tried to wipe off copyright information of the custom version laucnher make it as his own software and propaganda it.(Unsucceed)
+Vicious assault the mumbers or H2O2 search & research team and made the account be limited; Bribery of other Boat developers to unshell & decrypt the H2O2 test software in the form of payment and tried to wipe off copyright information of the custom versionMod laucnher make it as his own software and propaganda it.(Unsucceed)

 ### Top3 "赐" QQ：1025477808